Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 --node-taints CriticalAddonsOnly=true:NoSchedule
 ```

-One last step in cluster setup is to enable monitoring and logging for the AKS cluster.
+### Enabling AKS Monitoring and Logging

 The deployment of the monitoring resources should have completed by now.
+All you need to do next is enable [metrics monitoring](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli) and [container insights logging](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-container-insights) on the cluster.

-Run the following command to get the resource group name for the monitoring resources.
+Run the following commands to get the resource group name for the monitoring resources and reload the environment variables.

 ```bash
 cat <<EOF >> .env